evrenyal/promptfirewall-chrome-extension/README.md

 ## Overview

 Enhance your digital security with the Prompt Firewall, a cutting-edge Chrome extension designed to protect your sensitive personal information.
-Tailored for both individual and business use, this extension is especially effective when interacting with Large Language Models like ChatGPT.
+Tailored for both individual and business use, this extension is especially effective when interacting with Large Language Models like ChatGPT and DeepSeek.

 ## Features